istio/istio.io/_docs/guides/integrating-vms.md

 this infrastructure as a single mesh.

 > Note: this guide is still under development and only tested on Google Cloud Platform.
-  On IBM Bluemix or most other platforms where overlay network of Pods is isolated from VM network, VMs cannot initiate any direct communication to Kubernetes Pods when using Istio.
+  On IBM Bluemix or other platforms where overlay network of Pods is isolated from VM network, VMs cannot initiate any direct communication to Kubernetes Pods when using Istio.

 ## Overview